aces/Loris/docs/wiki/00 - SERVER INSTALL AND CONFIGURATION/01 - LORIS Install/Troubleshooting.md

     SELECT c.configID, cs.Name, cs.Label, c.value, cs.Description FROM Config c LEFT JOIN ConfigSettings cs ON (c.ConfigID = cs.ID) WHERE ConfigID=(SELECT ID FROM ConfigSettings WHERE Name='host');
    ```

-2. If they do not match the above format, update these values with the following commands on the MySQL command-line.
+2. If the values displayed by these 2 commands do not match your _$lorisRootDirectory_ and _$hostName_, update them with the following commands on the SQL command-line.

    ```sql
    UPDATE Config SET Value='$lorisRootDirectory' WHERE ConfigID=(SELECT ID FROM ConfigSettings WHERE Name='base');